vplesko/OrbLang/docs/pages/advanced_concepts.md

 ---
 # {{ page.title }}

-You now have a very solid knowledge of Orb.
-However, what makes Orb really unique and powerful are more advanced concepts which we will be exploring in the remaining sections of this guide.
+You now possess a very solid knowledge of Orb.
+However, what makes Orb really unique and powerful are its more advanced concepts that we will be exploring in the following sections.